| | | | | |

 What kind of float would you create?
 This one is blood orange Italian soda with vanilla ice cream and mint.
 So tasty and refreshing!

-Some other ideas are:
+Some other float ideas are:

 • cherry soda, vanilla ice cream, fresh cherries